jacereda/purescript-statistics/README.md

 devsq :: Sample -> Number
 ```

-Returns the sum of square deviations from their sample mean.
+Sum of square deviations from their sample mean.